 In order to grow sprouts, you will need two things: a seed sprouter and some seeds.

-2. Seeds: I got my seeds at the same time as I got the seed sprouter, they are seeds from Botanical Interests that are packaged for the purpose of sprouting.
+2. Seeds: I got my seeds at the same time as I got the seed sprouter, they are seeds from Botanical Interests that are packaged for the purpose of growing sprouts.
 I recommend that you buy seeds that are specifically sold as sprouting seeds, or you buy certified organic seeds for sprouting.
 There are several different types of seeds that work well for sprouting, including all types of legumes and grains.
 I tried three different types of seeds, broccoli, alfalfa, and a sprout mix.
-Here are other sprouting seeds… Sprout Seeds
+Here are other sprouting seeds that would be great for growing your own sprouts… Sprout Seeds

 1. Rinse the seeds and soak them overnight.